How to apply

 For conversions based on already holding a UK issued licence and wishing to transfer glider privileges from another state this to a LAPL (S) or an SPL the fee is

-We endeavour to process applications in 10 working days from receipt.
-Incomplete applications are not subject to the 10 working day turnaround until all application requirements are met.
+We endeavour to process licence applications within 15 working days.
+Incomplete applications are not subject to the 15 working day turnaround until all application requirements are met.

 The licences are valid for life, subject to recency and medical requirements being maintained.